 An unknown pub is a place without customers and income.

 Now, we will try to save the situation.
-We take a photo of the pub, describe it with several short sentences, and place on the front page of a popular local newspaper.
+We take a photo of the pub, describe it with several short sentences, and place it on the front page of a popular local newspaper.
 Simultaneously, we use other advertising methods to make sure the maximum number of people learns about the new place.

 We add the information about the new pub to the front page of a local newspaper.

 Once the right sources feature the pub, the first customers will come almost right away.
 Then everything will depend on the owner.
 If he creates a welcoming atmosphere and provides a customer-focused service, the pub will quickly become a beloved and frequently visited place.
-On the next stage, a large number of visitors should convert to a profitable business that can be expanded and developed.
+In the next stage, a large number of visitors should convert to a profitable business that can be expanded and developed.
 Otherwise, even the best advertising will prove to be useless.

 A recognizable pub is a place of satisfied and loyal customers.